Budd and Bartram

 Budd and Bartram was a printing firm based in Philadelphia, Pennsylvania, in the late 18th and early 19th centuries.

 History

-Henry Budd and Archibald Bartram (22 Mar 1774 - 1808),known as "Budd and Bartram" or "Budd & Bartram", started their printing partnership as early as 1794 to 1803.
+Henry Budd and Archibald Bartram (22 March 1774 – 1808), known as "Budd and Bartram" or "Budd & Bartram", started their printing partnership as early as 1794 to 1803.

-They printed much work for Thomas Dobson, At The Stone House, No.41, South Second Street.

-Budd and Bartram printers were located at 58 N. Second St. Philadelphia, Pa.
+They printed much work for Thomas Dobson, At The Stone House, No.41, South Second Street, Philadelphia.
+Budd and Bartram printers were located at 58 N. Second St.

 In 1802, John Reynolds "the Printer" (Born 1787 - Died 1853) was an orphaned apprentice in Philadelphia, working for the printer Archibald Bartram, a relative of the Quaker printer Isaac Collins.
 Later Reynolds, printed and published the Lancaster Journal newspaper for 14 years, beginning in 1820.
 This newspaper evolved into today's Intelligencer Journal.